eRgo35/desktop-control-gateway/README.md

 ```
 > Connects to the machine using SSH and executes provided shutdown command

-> Login by using id_rsa will be added in the future release
+> Login by id_rsa will be added in the future release

-> Default SSH port is set to 22 is nothing is provided
+> Default SSH port is set to 22 if nothing is provided